Convex and concave decompositions of affine $3$-manifolds: Introduction

-In Section \ref{sec:concave}, Theorem \ref{thm:tfaced} claims that if we have a two-faced submanifold that is compressible, then the manifold is finitely covered by an affine Hopf $3$-manifold.
+In Section \ref{sec:concave}, Theorem \ref{thm:tfaced} claims that if the two-faced submanifold is non-$\pi_{1}$-injective, then the manifold is finitely covered by an affine Hopf $3$-manifold.
 The idea for the proof is by a so-called disk-fixed-point argument, Proposition \ref{prop:diskf}; that is, we can find an attracting fixed point of a deck transformation $g$ using a simple closed curve $c$ bounding a disk $D$ with $g(c) \subset D^{o}$.
 We prove Theorem \ref{thm:tfaced} in Section \ref{sub:tfaced}.

-We prove Theorems \ref{thm:caffI} and \ref{thm:caffII} in Section \ref{subsec:caff} using Lemma \ref{lem:casei}.
-Here, we show that a cover of the concave affine $3$-manifold being a union of mutually intersecting $3$-crescents must maps to a domain in a hemisphere by $\dev_{J}$, and the boundary has a unique annulus component.
-Since the fundamental group of $N$ acts on an annulus covering its boundary properly and freely, the fundamental group is virtually infinite-cyclic.
-The final part of the proof is completed by Section \ref{subsec:toralpi} where we show that these concave affine $3$-manifolds contain toral $\pi$-submanifolds.
+The main technical core results are Theorems \ref{thm:caffI} and \ref{thm:caffII} in Section \ref{subsec:caff}.
+We show that a cover of the concave affine $3$-manifold being a union of mutually intersecting $3$-crescents must be mapped to a domain in a hemisphere by $\dev_{h}$, and the boundary has a unique annulus component.
+Since the fundamental group of $N$ acts on an annulus covering its boundary properly and freely, the fundamental group is virtually infinite-cyclic by Lemma \ref{lem:actann}.
+We complete the final part of the proof in Section \ref{subsec:toralpi} where we show that these concave affine $3$-manifolds contain toral $\pi$-submanifolds.
 We also show that a toral $\pi$-submanifold is homeomorphic to a solid torus or a solid Klein bottle.
+We prove Theorem \ref{thm:main1} at the end.

-In Section \ref{sec:toraldec}, we discuss the decomposition of $M$ into $2$-convex real projective $3$-manifolds with convex boundary and toral $\pi$-submanifolds, i.e., Theorem \ref{thm:decompose}.
-We use the convex and concave decomposition theorem of \cite{psconv} and Theorems \ref{thm:caffI} and \ref{thm:caffII} and replacing the compact concave affine $3$-manifolds with compressible boundary with toral $\pi$-suborbifolds.
-We prove Theorem \ref{thm:main1} lastly here.
+In Section \ref{sec:toraldec}, we discuss the decomposition of $M$ into $2$-convex real projective $3$-manifolds with convex boundary and toral $\pi$-submanifolds. i.e., Theorem \ref{thm:decompose}.
+We use the convex and concave decomposition theorem of \cite{psconv} and Theorems \ref{thm:caffI} and \ref{thm:caffII} and replacing the compact concave affine $3$-manifolds with compressible boundary with toral $\pi$-submanifolds.
+We prove Theorem \ref{thm:main3} and Corollaries \ref{cor:main4} and \ref{cor:main5} lastly here.

 We thank Yves Carri\`ere, David Fried, Bill Goldman and Weiqiang Wu for fruitful discussions.